Asymptotic Errors for Teacher-Student Convex Generalized Linear Models (or : How to Prove Kabashima's Replica Formula): Sketch of proof of Theorem

-\begin{proof} Using the result from Lemma \ref{conv_lemma}, we have $\lim_{t\to \infty}\lim_{N \to \infty}\frac{1}{N}\norm{\mathbf{x}^{(t)}-\mathbf{\hat{x}}(\lambda_2, \tilde{\lambda}_2)}_{2}^{2} = 0$.
+where the scalars $\hat{Q}_{1x},\hat{Q}_{1z}$ and the random variables $H_{x},H_{z}$ are defined as in Theorem \ref{main_th}. \end{lemma} \begin{proof} Using the result from Lemma \ref{conv_lemma}, we have $\lim_{t\to \infty}\lim_{N \to \infty}\frac{1}{N}\norm{\mathbf{x}^{(t)}-\mathbf{\hat{x}}(\lambda_2, \tilde{\lambda}_2)}_{2}^{2} = 0$.
 As proven in \cite{emami2020generalization}, the state evolution parameters will converge to those of the fixed point of the state evolution equations along a converging trajectory of 2-layer MLVAMP.
 Using the assumption on the bounded averaged norm of $\hat{\mathbf{x}}$, the state evolution equations to show that the averaged norm of the iterates are bounded along a converging trajectory, and the state evolution equations to obtain the exact asymptotics of each iterate along the converging trajectory, an identical argument to that of the proof of Theorem 1.5 from \cite{bayati2011dynamics} gives Lemma \ref{main_lemma}. \end{proof} \quad \\ We are now left to prove Theorem \ref{main_th}, for any range of parameters $(\lambda_2, \tilde{\lambda}_2)$. $\tilde{\lambda}_{2}$ can already be chosen arbitrarily small.
 This means we need to relax the threshold value on $\lambda_{2}$ for the validity of the scalar quantities involved in Theorem 1.
 To do so, we start by introducing another modification of the original problem, where the objective functions are assumed to be real analytic.
 Lemma \ref{main_lemma} naturally holds for real analytic convex functions.
 Proving Theorem \ref{main_th} on the real analytic problem then boils down to performing an analytic continuation on the $\lambda_{2}$ parameter, and is detailed in Appendix \ref{analytic_continuation}.
 We thus have the following intermediate result :